rsabackground-01

 What to Submit:

-• Complete and enter information into all required fields of the submission form on hackathon site
+• Completed information in all required fields of the submission form on Devpost

-All teams moving forward to phase 2 will be assigned a Ready, Set, App!
+All teams in phase 2 will be assigned a Ready, Set, App!
 Student Intern.
 RSA interns act as mentors to the student groups, tracking their progress and offering assistance throughout the app development process.
-These interns are NC high school students with experience in coding, design, app-building, and many have been in the competition before.
-They're a valuable resource in this competition.
+These interns are NC high school students with experience in coding, design, app-building, and some have been in this competition before as participants.
+So, they're able to provide a great amount of insight and value and should be utilized.

 Phase 3: Finalist Round

-After the Phase 2 submission deadline, there will be a voting period to determine the finalists who will present at the Final Pitch Competition.
+After the Phase 2 submission deadline, there will be a voting period to determine the finalists who will present live at the Final Pitch Competition in April at Lenovo headquarters in Morrisville, NC.

-The finalists will be required to present their mobile app in front of an audience and a panel of judges who will select the top 3 winners that get to take home awesome prizes courtesy of Lenovo™.
+The finalists will be required to present their mobile app in front of a live audience and a panel of judges who will select the top 3 winners that get to take home awesome prizes courtesy of Lenovo™.
 More details to come.

 Thank you to our sponsor: